GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-payments-deprecation/index.md

 ## What it means for developers {: #what-it-means-for-developers }

-If you don’t use Chrome Web Store payments to monetize your extension, then this does not affect you and you don’t have to do anything.
+If you don't use Chrome Web Store payments to monetize your extension, then this does not affect you and you don't have to do anything.

-If you use Chrome Web Store payments to charge for your extension or in-app purchases, you’ll need to migrate to another payments processor in the near future.
-If you use the licensing API to keep track of who has paid, you’ll need to implement another way of tracking user licenses.
+If you use Chrome Web Store payments to charge for your extension or in-app purchases, you'll need to migrate to another payments processor in the near future.
+If you use the licensing API to keep track of who has paid, you'll need to implement another way of tracking user licenses.

-## Details of what’s happening {: #details-of-whats-happening }
+## Details of what's happening {: #details-of-whats-happening }

 You will need to migrate your billing if you are affected by this change.
-Specifically, you’ll need to make changes if you monetize your extensions in any of the following ways:
+Specifically, you'll need to make changes if you monetize your extensions in any of the following ways:

 1. If you have configured a one-time purchase for your extension [using the developer